jbcodeforce/aws-studies/docs/infra/networking.md

 ## [Global Accelerator](https://docs.aws.amazon.com/global-accelerator/latest/dg/what-is-global-accelerator.html)

+AWS Global Accelerator is a network layer service that directs traffic to optimal endpoints over the AWS global network, this improves the availability and performance of your internet applications.

+t provides two static anycast IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers, Elastic IP addresses or Amazon EC2 instances, in a single or in multiple AWS regions.

 The goal is to expose quickly an application to the WW.
 The problem is the number of internet hops done to access the target public ALB.
 The solution is to get as fast as possible to a AWS global network endpoint (Edge location), nearest region to the client.
 It is a global service.

-By default, Global Accelerator provides with static IP addresses that we associate with our accelerator.

 With Anycast IP a client is routed to the nearest server.
 All servers hold the same IP address.
 So for each application, we create 2 Anycast IP, and the traffic is sent to the edge locations.

-Improves performance for wide range of applications TCP or UDP.
+AWS Global Accelerator uses endpoint weights to determine the proportion of traffic that is directed to endpoints in an endpoint group, and traffic dials to control the percentage of traffic that is directed to an endpoint group

+Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP.